Google Rating

 Crowns are usually recommended when a tooth is too weak to hold a filling or has been extensively damaged.
 They protect the remaining tooth structure and can also cover implants to replace missing teeth.

-What are Porcelain Bonded to Metal Crowns?
+What Are Porcelain Bonded Crowns?

-Advantages of Porcelain Bonded Crowns
+What Makes Porcelain Bonded Crowns Unique?

 Durability: Porcelain bonded crowns are highly durable due to their metal core, which makes them resistant to breakage and cracking.
 This durability makes them suitable for both front and back teeth, where varying levels of biting force occur.